 Where it is:

-We are currently running mentoring circles in Auckland, Wellington and Christchurch.
+We are currently running mentoring circles in Auckland, Hamilton, Wellington, Christchurch and Dunedin.
+The circles will be in person meetings at CBD locations.
 Other regions will be added as and when resource allows.

 What it is: